Geode Capital Management LLC Takes $13.68 Million Position in SiriusPoint Ltd. (NYSE:SPNT)

-Geode Capital Management LLC bought a new stake in SiriusPoint Ltd. (NYSE:SPNT) in the first quarter, according to the company in its most recent Form 13F filing with the Securities and Exchange Commission (SEC).
-The fund bought 1,344,977 shares of the company’s stock, valued at approximately $13,678,000.
+Geode Capital Management LLC purchased a new stake in shares of SiriusPoint Ltd. (NYSE:SPNT) in the first quarter, according to the company in its most recent filing with the SEC.
+The firm purchased 1,344,977 shares of the company’s stock, valued at approximately $13,678,000.

-A number of other institutional investors and hedge funds have also recently bought and sold shares of the stock.
-Fieldpoint Private Securities LLC bought a new stake in SiriusPoint during the first quarter worth about $25,000.
-The PNC Financial Services Group Inc. bought a new stake in SiriusPoint during the first quarter worth about $40,000.
-Zurcher Kantonalbank Zurich Cantonalbank bought a new stake in SiriusPoint during the first quarter worth about $105,000.
-Royce & Associates LP bought a new stake in SiriusPoint during the first quarter worth about $107,000.
-Finally, Wedge Capital Management L L P NC bought a new stake in SiriusPoint during the first quarter worth about $113,000.
-42.69% of the stock is owned by institutional investors and hedge funds.
+Several other institutional investors and hedge funds have also modified their holdings of the company.
+Fieldpoint Private Securities LLC bought a new stake in shares of SiriusPoint during the 1st quarter valued at about $25,000.
+The PNC Financial Services Group Inc. bought a new stake in SiriusPoint in the 1st quarter worth approximately $40,000.
+Zurcher Kantonalbank Zurich Cantonalbank bought a new stake in SiriusPoint in the 1st quarter worth approximately $105,000.
+Royce & Associates LP bought a new stake in SiriusPoint in the 1st quarter worth approximately $107,000.
+Finally, Wedge Capital Management L L P NC bought a new stake in SiriusPoint in the 1st quarter worth approximately $113,000.
+Hedge funds and other institutional investors own 42.69% of the company’s stock.

-In other news, insider Daniel V. Malloy sold 27,126 shares of the stock in a transaction dated Tuesday, June 15th.
-The shares were sold at an average price of $10.60, for a total value of $287,535.60.
-The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which is accessible through the SEC website.
-Insiders sold 126,067 shares of company stock valued at $1,320,250 in the last three months.
-Company insiders own 3.92% of the company’s stock.
+In other SiriusPoint news, insider Daniel V. Malloy sold 61,964 shares of SiriusPoint stock in a transaction that occurred on Tuesday, May 25th.
+The stock was sold at an average price of $10.49, for a total value of $650,002.36.
+The sale was disclosed in a legal filing with the SEC, which can be accessed through the SEC website.
+Insiders sold a total of 126,067 shares of company stock worth $1,320,250 over the last ninety days.
+Insiders own 3.92% of the company’s stock.

-SiriusPoint (NYSE:SPNT) last posted its earnings results on Monday, May 10th.
-The company reported $1.05 EPS for the quarter, topping analysts’ consensus estimates of $0.60 by $0.45.
-The firm had revenue of $451.10 million during the quarter.
-SiriusPoint had a net margin of 33.31% and a return on equity of 27.19%.

 SiriusPoint Ltd. provides specialty property and casualty reinsurance products to insurance and reinsurance companies worldwide.
 It underwrites homeowners' and commercial, workers' compensation, personal and and commercial automobile, mortgage, and multi-line reinsurance products; professional, transactional, and general liability reinsurance products; and cyber, marine, travel, and extended warranty reinsurance products.